brndnmtthws/rust-docs-mcp-server/README.md

 suggestions.

-This MCP server addresses this challenge by providing a focused, up-to-date knowledge source for a specific Rust crate.
-By running an instance of this server for a crate (e.g., `serde`, `tokio`, `reqwest`), you give your LLM coding assistant a tool (`query_rust_docs`) it can use _before_ writing code related to that crate.
+This MCP server addresses this challenge by providing a focused, up-to-date knowledge source for Rust crates.
+By running an instance of this server, you give your LLM coding assistant tools to access current Rust documentation:

-When instructed to use this tool, the LLM can ask specific questions about the crate's API or usage and receive answers derived directly from the _current_ documentation.
-This significantly improves the accuracy and relevance of the generated code, reducing the need for manual correction and speeding up development.

-Multiple instances of this server can be run concurrently, allowing the LLM assistant to access documentation for several different crates during a coding session.
+1. **`query_rust_docs`**: Ask questions about the crate the server was initialized with, getting answers derived directly from the _current_ documentation.
+2. **`fetch_crate_docs`**: Dynamically load documentation for any other Rust crate during the session, without needing to restart or configure additional servers.

+This flexibility means you can start a single server instance (e.g., for your main project crate) and then let the LLM fetch documentation for dependencies as needed.
+For example, if working on a web service using `axum`, the LLM can dynamically fetch docs for `tokio`, `serde`, `tower`, and other dependencies when it needs them.

+All fetched documentation is cached locally, so subsequent uses of the same crate version are instantaneous and don't incur additional API costs.

 This server fetches the documentation for a specified Rust crate, generates embeddings for the content, and provides an MCP tool to answer questions about